 Every case is different.
 Past results do not guarantee future outcomes.

-If a government road defect or government vehicle caused the crash, a 90-day Notice of Claim applies.
-Wrongful death claims carry a 2-year deadline under EPTL §5-4.1.
-Learn more about motorcycle accident filing deadlines.
+If the crash was caused by a government road defect or government vehicle, a 90-day Notice of Claim is required, a deadline that passes quickly while a family is focused on hospitalization and rehabilitation.
+Wrongful death claims carry a two-year deadline under EPTL §5-4.1.

 Founder and managing partner of Porter Law Group.
 Harvard University (B.A., 1994), Syracuse University College of Law (J.D., 1997).
 Former U.S. Army JAG Corps Captain, Airborne Training School graduate.
-Super Lawyers 14 consecutive years, 10.0 Superb on Avvo, Distinguished rating from Martindale-Hubbell.
+Super Lawyers 14 consecutive years,10.0 Superb on Avvo, Distinguished rating from Martindale-Hubbell.
 Over 20 years of trial experience and $500 million in recoveries.

 Reviewed by Michael S. Porter, J.D. | Last updated: [April, 2026]

-If you were injured in a lane splitting motorcycle accident in New York, contact Porter Law Group at (833) PORTER-9 for a free, no-obligation consultation.
+Spinal cord injuries require immediate legal action to secure lifetime care funding and preserve critical medical evidence.
+Contact Porter Law Group at (833) PORTER-9 for a free, no-obligation consultation.
 We operate on a contingency-fee basis, so you pay nothing unless you win.

 Monday to Friday: 8 AM to 5 PM